dragon quest v: hand of the heavenly bride (****) (abdnm #21)

 text by tim rogers

-Bottom line: Dragon Quest V is “the friendliest game ever”.
+Bottom line: Dragon Quest V: Hand of the Heavenly Bride is “the friendliest game ever.”

 We here at Action Button Dot Net love simple games, clean games.
 We love repetition if it feels good.
 We love games where everything is contextualized and weaved into one straightforward, perpetuity-aspiring flow.
 It is for these reasons — and in spite of our fundamental boredom regarding most Japanese role-playing games — that we cannot help loving the entire Dragon Quest series.
 Here’s a review of its absolute best installment to date, which we are calling one of the best videogames of all-time.
 If they make a better one than this, it will by no means make this one not great anymore.
 You can’t say that about many games these days.